 Finally, let’s talk about the most private room in the house.
 The typical size of an American bathroom has doubled in the past 50 years.
 This fact alone means potential renters pay particular attention to this little piece of heaven as much as anything else in the property.
 After all, here is where we shower, sometimes use our cellphones, and in some cases (70% of the time) peek inside somebody else’s medicine cabinet.

 Let's start by replacing old faucets and fixtures.
 The look of any bathroom will significantly improve once you replace dated faucets with modern looking ones.
-The same as in the kitchen, storage and lighting play a crucial role in the overall appeal.
+The same as in the kitchen, storage and lighting plays a crucial role in the overall appeal.
 Floating shelves are inexpensive and count towards the storage space requirement.
 If the budget allows, you could also replace an old tub with a walking shower.

 Having your rental property ready to receive potential renters will reduce the time it wastes in the market without generating income.
 You can also always pay extra money on amenities (dishwasher, floors, washer, dryer, etc.) if you have deep pockets.
 In reality, what a rental property need is to be attractive, practical, and durable.
 If you make those three words your guiding beacons, you’ll have no problem making yourself and your tenants happy in the long-run.